rurbin3/ZKit-Framework/README.md

 If any issues found . please let us know to make this project stronger

-[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete i will try to update it for every version
+[Documentation](https://github.com/000Zer000/ZKit-Framework/wiki) is complete and updated

 ## ZKit Can :
    - Run Dos Attacks
-   - Build Trojans TCP And UDP
+   - Build  Rootkit TCP And UDP
+   - File Transfer TCP And UDP
    - Build KeyLoggers
    - Payload could be easily detected but now it uses an encryption method to fool the AVs .
 Virus total results are Without : 3/59 and With new update : 0/59
 ## ZKit will be able to :